fu-sen/Vercel-MkDocs/README.md

 or commit to a Git project: `git push`

 You do not need to change the `Build & Development Settings` item.

+## Build error

+Many of the build error errors are that you mistyped `mkdocs.yml` or you forgot to add the package to` requirements.txt`.
+Check the file change immediately before the error occurred.

+This is often not a problem with this project.
+You should not open an issue for that.